baozh/baozh.github.com/_posts/2014-05-26-a-simple-practice-of-implementing-string-class.md

 ###  Requirements

-The specific requirement is these:
+The specific requirements are these:

 1. Support conversion from/to traditional c string.